Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Results and discussion

 \subsection{Benchmark calculations of electron affinities (EAs)}

-A statistical analysis of deviations in 35 EAs with closed-shell reference states and 16 EAs with open-shell reference states, calculated using EA-qUCCSD, EA-UCC3, EA-ADC(3), EA-ADC(4), and EA-EOM-CCSD relative to FCI reference data, is presented in Table~\ref{t5} and Table~\ref{t6}, respectively.
-The complete sets of EAs computed by these methods are documented in Table~S6 and S7 of the Supporting Information.
-For 1p-dominated EAs with closed-shell references, the methods show no significant difference: all yield MADs of approximately 0.05 eV and SDs around 0.10 eV.
-Across methods, the EA deviations fall within roughly -0.20 eV to +0.50 eV.
-Unlike the IP case, no clear improvement is observed when moving from ADC(3) to ADC(4) or from UCC3 to qUCCSD; three CC-based methods display a slight tendency to underestimate EAs on average (Figure~\ref{EA_violin}).
+A statistical analysis of deviations in 35 {VEAs} with closed-shell reference states and 16 {VEAs} with open-shell reference states, calculated using EA-qUCCSD, EA-UCC3, EA-ADC(3), EA-ADC(4), and EA-EOM-CCSD relative to FCI reference data, is presented in Table~\ref{t5} and Table~\ref{t6}, respectively.
+The complete sets of {VEAs} computed by these methods are documented in Table~S6 and S7 of the Supporting Information.
+For 1p-dominated {VEAs} with closed-shell references, the methods show no significant difference: all yield MADs of approximately 0.05 eV and SDs around 0.10 eV.
+Across methods, the {VEA} deviations fall within roughly -0.20 eV to +0.50 eV.
+Unlike the {VIP} case, no clear improvement is observed when moving from ADC(3) to ADC(4) or from UCC3 to qUCCSD; three CC-based methods display a slight tendency to underestimate {VEAs} on average, {as reflected in their median deviations and vertical position of violin plots} (Figure~\ref{EA_violin}).
 Over the 10 closed-shell molecules examined, the Hermitian methods perform comparably to EA-EOM-CCSD, producing accurate and reliable electron-attachment energies.
-For 1p-character EAs with open-shell references, EA-ADC(4) demonstrates the highest accuracy and precision among all methods, with a MAD of 0.03 eV and an SD of 0.06 eV -- as expected for a higher-order approach relative to the other Hermitian methods.
+For 1p-character {VEAs} with open-shell references, EA-ADC(4) demonstrates the highest accuracy and precision among all methods, with a MAD of 0.03 eV and an SD of 0.06 eV -- as expected for a higher-order approach relative to the other Hermitian methods.
 Although the MAD and SD of EA-EOM-CCSD are higher than those of EA-ADC(4) by 0.05 eV and 0.06 eV, respectively, it still outperforms the other three Hermitian methods.
 The performance of EA-qUCCSD closely matches that of EA-ADC(3), consistent with trends reported for excitation-energy benchmarks of qUCCSD and ADC(3).
-By contrast, EA-UCC3 is slightly worse than EA-ADC(3), suggesting that higher-order contributions beyond third order -- arising from the ground-state amplitude equations and the electron-attachment eigenvalue equations -- tend to overcorrect the EAs.
+By contrast, EA-UCC3 is slightly worse than EA-ADC(3), suggesting that higher-order contributions beyond third order in the double commutators -- arising from the ground-state amplitude equations and the electron-attachment eigenvalue equations -- tend to overcorrect the {VEAs}.